-These traditional Halloween recipes will help to brighten your family's celebration.
-Below you'll find easy homemade recipes for Halloween desserts, candy, cakes, candy apples, pear ghosts, scary treats, and more.
+Step in to the past this Halloween with traditional Halloween recipes that will help to bring back fond memories of mouthwatering childhood treats.
+Here you'll find easy homemade recipes for Halloween desserts, candy, cakes, candy apples, pear ghosts, creepy treats, and more.
 Make some delicious treats to serve at your next Halloween party.

 These Halloween desserts and treats are delicious, affordable, and very easy to prepare.
-Plus, the vintage Halloween party ideas are a whole lot of fun.
-There's nothing like celebrating an old fashioned Halloween!
+Also explore the vintage Halloween party ideas and celebrate an old fashioned Halloween that's fun-filled for everybody!

-That monkey suit won the prize for best costume at the old one-room school that I attended in 1955.
+That monkey suit won first prize for best costume at the old one-room school that I attended in 1955.
 Boy was I thrilled!
 Those school parties were so much fun.

-In Canada and the United States, costumed kids carrying treat bags rush from house-to-house in the early evening on October 31st shouting "Trick or Treat" while hoping the householders will be generous in offering candy and other goodies.
+In Canada and the United States, costumed kids carrying treat bags rush from house-to-house in the early evening on October 31st shouting "Trick or Treat" while hoping the householders will be generous in offering candy and other sweet treats.

 If treats are not offered, some kids have been known to play TRICKS on the stingy householders, such as soaping their windows or winding toilette paper around their shrubs before ringing the doorbell and then running away.

-Halloween candy is the still the big attraction, but much of the candy handed out today is store-bought for safety's sake.
+Halloween candy is the still the main attraction, but much of the candy handed out today is store-bought for safety's sake.
 Sadly, it's a different world today.

 Back in the 1950s, treats were mostly homemade using the traditional Halloween recipes common to most families, though some handed out store-bought Chiclets® gum and tiny chocolate bars.